-Please check iLearn for more details.
-This unit is called a 'shell' unit, which means that you need to attend lectures and tutorials or seminars in some other teaching unit in order to pass this one that is the reason why it is not listed on a student timetable.
-You do not also enroll in these units through eStudent: contact me (Ian Plant: ian.plant@mq.edu.au) and I will add you to the ilearn page for the unit of your choice and inform the convenor of that unit.
-You should chose one of AHIS ancient languages undergraduate units.
-Please contact course-convenor of the language unit of your choice to determine what level would be the most suitable for you, taking into account your existing knowledge of the language.
-Also, please contact me, the course-convenor of the Graduate Certificate (ian.plant@mq.edu.au) to let me know your choice.
-A list of units may be accessed through this link:
+This unit is a 'shell' unit, which means that you take lectures/tutorials/seminars from another teaching unit in order to pass this one - that is the reason why it is not listed separately in the student timetable.
+You may choose any one of the AHIS ancient languages undergraduate language units for your content.
+The History and Archaeology Department offers units in following languages: Latin, Ancient Greek, Ancient Hebrew, Hieroglyphic Egyptian, and Coptic Egyptian.
+You choose level A language if you have not previously undertaken any study in that language.
+If you have already undertaken some study in that language, you should contact the course-convenor of the language unit of your choice to determine what level would be the most suitable for you, taking into account your existing knowledge of the language.
+You can contact me to get the name of the unit convenor or for any other advice about your choice.
+A list of units is accessible through this link: